sub-c/AllegroDotNet/README.md

 * No testing has been done on OSX, and minimal testing was done on Linux.
 Additional testing from the community would be helpful!

 ## Troubleshooting
+* Note you need the correct version of the Allegro 5 library or the call to `Al.Init()` will fail.
+Currently, AllegroDotNet supports v5.2.8; verify you have the correct version of Allegro if you encounter problems calling `Al.Init()`.

-* AllegroDotNet requires `allegro_monolith-5.2.dll` to be available to use the native Allegro 5 library (on Windows).
+* AllegroDotNet requires a monolith version of Allegro (ie, `allegro_monolith-5.2.dll`) to be available to use the native Allegro 5 library.

-* You may get "missing function" errors if the `allegro_monolith-5.2.dll` library (on Windows) is missing functions for addons it expects to be available (native dialog functions, acodec functions, etc).
+* You will get "missing function" errors if the `allegro_monolith-5.2.dll` library (on Windows) is missing functions for addons it expects to be available (ex: your .DLL did not include native dialog functions, acodec functions, etc).

 * You may get additional errors if your .DLL did not have dependencies statically linked.
 You can solve this by using a static-linked Allegro 5 .DLL (such as from `SubC.AllegroDotNet.Win64`), or place the needed .DLLs with your program output (flac.dll, zlib.dll, etc).